Lode Runner: Development

-Around late 1980, high school student James Bratsanos heard from a friend about a new arcade video game, Space Panic by Universal, which involves climbing platforms and ladders while digging holes to trap monsters.
-Bratsanos was intrigued by his friend's description of the concept, and wanted to develop it further.
-He began writing a Commodore PET program called Suicide, using simple text-based graphics.
+Around late 1980, high school student James Bratsanos heard from a friend about a new arcade video game, Space Panic by Universal, that involves climbing platforms and ladders while digging holes to trap monsters.
+Bratsanos was intrigued by his friend's description of the concept, and he wanted to develop it further.
+He began writing a Commodore PET program, called Suicide, using simple text-based graphics.
 Due to his lack of programming experience, there were no pre-programmed levels, but he instead built "an engine that could interpret a game level and then run a processing loop on the monsters".
 This novel design later evolved into the concept of a level editor.

 At the University of Washington in 1981, Bratsanos met two other students, architecture student Douglas E. Smith and Tracy Steinbeck.
 Following the release of Nintendo's arcade platformer Donkey Kong that year, the three students began working on a program called Kong, which evolved the concepts of Suicide.
 Bratsanos later left the project to pursue his studies, and Smith continued to develop Kong into the prototype of what later became Lode Runner.
 Kong was written for a Prime Computer 550 minicomputer limited to one building on the UW campus.
 Kong was soon ported to VAX minicomputers, which had more terminals available on campus.
 The game was programmed in Fortran using ASCII character graphics.
 When Kong was ported to the VAX, some Pascal sections were mixed into the original Fortran code.

-Over one weekend in 1982, Smith recreated a crude, playable version in 6502 assembly language on an Apple II+ and renamed the game Miner.
+Over one weekend in 1982, Smith recreated a crude, playable version in 6502 assembly language on an Apple II Plus and renamed the game Miner.
 Through the end of the year, he refined that version, which was black-and-white with no joystick support.
-He submitted a rough version to Broderbund around October 1982 and received a one-line rejection letter in response to the effect of "Thank you for submitting your game concept.
+He submitted a rough version to Broderbund around October 1982 and received a one-line rejection letter which said "Thank you for submitting your game concept.
 Unfortunately, it does not fit within our product line."
+Smith borrowed money to purchase a color monitor and joystick and continued to improve the game.
+Around Christmas of 1982, he submitted the game once more, now renamed Lode Runner, to four publishers and received offers from all four: Sierra, Sirius, Synergistic, and Broderbund.
+He took the deal with Broderbund.

-Miner, like its text-based Kong predecessors, had only simple animation where characters move across the screen in block increments.
+Like its text-based Kong predecessors, the submitted game had only simple animation where characters move across the screen in block increments.
 It was too primitive for an acceptable commercial product as Broderbund wanted detailed pixel-level movement.
+Smith was given a $10,000 advance by Broderbund to develop the inter-square animation and to provide 150 levels of play.

 Smith's new game would be one of the first to include a level editor for user generated content, allowing players to create levels for the game.
-Smith was given a $10,000 advance by Broderbund to develop the inter-square animation, and to provide 150 levels of play.
-In a 2010 interview, game designer John Romero claimed that Smith added the level editing function at the request of neighborhood kids he had testing the game, and "a ton" of the levels they designed ended up in the final game.
-Smith borrowed money to purchase a color monitor and joystick and continued to improve the game.
-Around Christmas of 1982, he submitted the game, renamed Lode Runner, to four publishers and received offers from all four: Sierra, Sirius, Synergistic, and Broderbund.
-He took the deal with Broderbund.
+In a 2010 interview, game designer John Romero claimed Smith added the level-editing function at the request of neighborhood kids that were playtesters, and "a ton" of the levels they designed ended up in the final game.